 As we just said earlier, this can vary even within the same litter.

 Even the ears can vary somewhat.
-They will generally sit high on the head, but can either be folded forward thanks to the Shepherd or to the side like the Retriever.
+They will generally sit high on the head but can either be folded forward thanks to the Shepherd or the side like the Retriever.

 The one thing that does stay the same is that it does have a powerful body and hindquarters, but this is then masked by their coat.

 The problem is that they can have either a double or single coat depending on which parent breed is the most dominant in that particular puppy.

 On most occasions, the coat is medium length and it will be either straight or with a slight wave in it.

 They can come in a range of colors, including in brindle, and maintenance of this breed is also going to be quite straightforward.